bleykauf/aisim/README.md

 Installation
 ------------

-The latest tagged release can installed via pip:
+The latest tagged release can installed via pip with

     pip install aisim

+or via conda with

+    conda install -c conda-forge aisim

 Alternatively, if you plan to make changes to the code, use